millers/ESP8266/README.md

 This is a place where I will store some ESP8266 code I have written/stolen.
 Hopefully this will help other people learn and create their own things!

-All code is compiles in Eclipse under Windows 7 x64
+All code is compiled in Eclipse under Windows 7 x64